-Press the scan button (\blacktriangle , \blacktriangledown) during play to start scan play operation (the track number will flash).
-Press the scan button (\blacktriangle , \blacktriangledown) once again to cancel scan play.
+Press the scan button (\blacktriangle , \blacktriangledown) during playback to start the scan play operation (the track number will flash).
+Press the scan button (\blacktriangle , \blacktriangledown) again to cancel scan playback.

-If the unit is left in scan, normal play will resume where scan was selected.
+If the unit is left in scan, normal playback will resume where scan was selected.

-Repeat play
+Repeat playback